lincaolab/acs6121/docs/labs/la1/week5.md

 ```
 ***

-The `Type` field tells us that the action message belongs to the `tuos_ros_msgs` package, and we can find out more about the `goal` message by using `rosmsg info`.
+The `Type` field tells us that the action message belongs to the `tuos_msgs` package, and we can find out more about the `goal` message by using `rosmsg info`.
 You'll be familiar with how this works by now:

 ```txt
 rosmsg info {messageType}